furbnow/macquette/mhep/mhep/templates/registration/README.md

 # Registration templates

-These are very basic and designed for use when Auth0 isn't being used as the IdP.
+These are very basic.

+login.html is only used when Auth0 isn't used.

+login_error.html is used for when Auth0 auth doesn't work.